mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step15.md

-We can watch the status of the `nginx-deployment` deployment's `rollingUpdate` changes until completion:
+We can watch the status of the `nginx-deployment` deployment's `rollingUpdate` changes until completion.
+Type the below command:

 `kubectl rollout status -w deployment/nginx-deployment`{{execute}}